vhtsoft/vhtfm/billing/README.md

-# Frappe Cloud Billing
+# Vhtfm Cloud Billing

-Billing page is built to manage the billing of both desk based (ERPNext, HRMS) and portal based apps (Frappe CRM, Insights, Gameplan, Builder etc.)
+Billing page is built to manage the billing of both desk based (ERPNext, HRMS) and portal based apps (Vhtfm CRM, Insights, Gameplan, Builder etc.)

-> Billing page is only built for sites hosted on Frappe Cloud.
+> Billing page is only built for sites hosted on Vhtfm Cloud.

 ## Features